bkamins/bkamins.github.io/_posts/2022-10-21-distances.md

 Recently I have talked with my friend who teaches undergraduate algebra class.
 We discussed how one can show usefulness of matrix multiplication to students.
-At the same time a [paper about AlphaTensor][ap] has been published in nature showing how reinforcement learning was used to discover fast matrix multiplication algorithms.
+At the same time a [paper about AlphaTensor][at] has been published in nature showing how reinforcement learning was used to discover fast matrix multiplication algorithms.